hisprofile/blenderstuff/Guides/TF2 Blender/Intro to TF2 Blender.md

 - Steep learning curve
   - There is so much to learn, but don't be thrown off by how tall the mountain may seem.
 Slowly but surely, you'll scale it.
 From moving a vertex, to shading a sphere, to simulating fluids and gasses, you can master it all.
 - Requires newer hardware to run

+Ever wanted to feel like Tony Stark?
+Mastering Blender has you feeling like that.

 ## Blender for Team Fortress 2
 ### Pros